RLGym/rlgym.github.io/docs/Rocket League/training_an_agent.md

     learner = Learner(build_rlgym_v2_env,
                       n_proc=n_proc,
                       min_inference_size=min_inference_size,
-                      metrics_logger=None,
-                      ppo_batch_size=100_000,  # batch size - much higher than 300K doesn't seem to help most people policy_layer_sizes=[2048, 2048, 1024, 1024],  # policy network
+                      metrics_logger=None, # Leave this empty for now. ppo_batch_size=100_000,  # batch size - much higher than 300K doesn't seem to help most people policy_layer_sizes=[2048, 2048, 1024, 1024],  # policy network
                       critic_layer_sizes=[2048, 2048, 1024, 1024],  # critic network
                       ts_per_iteration=100_000,  # timesteps per training iteration - set this equal to the batch size exp_buffer_size=300_000,  # size of experience buffer - keep this 2 - 3x the batch size
-                      ppo_minibatch_size=100_000,  # minibatch size - set this as high as your GPU can handle ppo_ent_coef=0.01,  # entropy coefficient - this determines the impact of exploration policy_lr=1e-4,  # policy learning rate
+                      ppo_minibatch_size=50_000,  # minibatch size - set this as high as your GPU can handle ppo_ent_coef=0.01,  # entropy coefficient - this determines the impact of exploration policy_lr=1e-4,  # policy learning rate
                       critic_lr=1e-4,  # critic learning rate
                       ppo_epochs=2,   # number of PPO epochs
-                      standardize_returns=True,
+                      standardize_returns=True, # Don't touch these.
-                      standardize_obs=False,
+                      standardize_obs=False, # Don't touch these.
                       save_every_ts=1_000_000,  # save every 1M steps
                       timestep_limit=1_000_000_000,  # Train for 1B steps
-                      log_to_wandb=True)
+                      log_to_wandb=False # Set this to True if you want to use Weights & Biases for logging.
+                      )
     learner.learn()
 ```
 ## Understanding the Training Process

-With PPO, training happens in cycles.
-First, the agent collects experience in the game and then PPO uses that experience to improve the agent.
-During this phase the bot plays games in RocketSim, trying different actions to gather experience.
-Each time the bot takes an action the game advances 8 physics ticks, and the environment returns a reward and observation.
-We call this a *timestep*.
-After collecting a certain number of timesteps PPO uses all the collected experience to improve the agent's neural network, making it more likely to repeat actions that led to high rewards and less likely to repeat actions that led to low rewards.
-We call one of these training cycles an *iteration*.

-After each iteration, you will see some information displayed in the console about what happened since the last iteration.
-These metrics include important information about the training process, such as:
+Let's break down how PPO training works.
+The process happens in cycles:

+1. **Collecting Experience**: Your agent plays games in RocketSim, trying different actions to learn what works.
+Each time it acts, the game advances 8 physics ticks (that's one timestep), and the environment tells the agent what happened (by showing it a new observation) and how well it did (by giving it a reward).

+2. **Learning**: After collecting enough timesteps, PPO uses all that experience to improve your agent's neural network.
+It adjusts the network to make good actions (ones that led to high rewards) more likely and bad actions less likely.

+When you run the training, you'll see a bunch of metrics like these in the console after each cycle:
-- **Policy Reward**: Average reward per episode (higher is better)
+- **Policy Reward**: The average reward per episode - higher means your agent is doing better
-- **Policy Entropy**: How much the policy is exploring (this should settle around a positive number like 2)
+- **Policy Entropy**: How much your agent is exploring - this should settle around 2
-- **Collected Steps Per Second**: How many timesteps are being collected per second (higher is better)
+- **Collected Steps Per Second**: How fast your agent is gathering experience - higher is better
-- **Consumed Steps Per Second**: How many timesteps are being consumed per second (higher is better)
+- **Consumed Steps Per Second**: How fast your agent is learning from that experience - higher is better
-- **Value Loss**: How well the bot predicts future rewards (lower is better)
-- **Total Steps**: How many timesteps the bot has collected

 ## Monitoring Progress
 RLGym-PPO has integrated support for [Weights & Biases](https://wandb.ai) (wandb) for tracking training metrics.
-Once you set up an account with wandb, set the `log_to_wandb` parameter to `True` in the `Learner` constructor.
+Once you set up an account with wandb and install the Python package via `pip install wandb`, set the `log_to_wandb` parameter to `True` in the `Learner` constructor.
 Then you can view your training progress in the web interface.
 You'll see graphs of rewards, losses, and other statistics that help you understand how your bot is improving.